The History of Sydney 3DE

 THE PADDINGTON ERA – (1957-1986)

-Then known as the Sydney Three-Day Event, the competition was held in conjunction with the Sydney Royal Easter Show.
+Sydney Three-Day Event was held in conjunction with the Sydney Royal Easter Show.
 Back then, the dressage and cross-country phases were held in Centennial Park, while the speed and endurance phase was held at Randwick Racecourse, with the show jumping final held at the Sydney Showground.

 THE WORRIGEE ERA – (1987-1988)